durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_mcas.md

 1. Close the browser window.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

    - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
    - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
    - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Review
 In this lab, you explored the capabilities of Microsoft Cloud App Security.
 You walked through the information available on the Cloud Discovery dashboard as well as capabilities available to investigate findings and control the impact to your organization through policies.

+## You have successfully completed the lab